essic/prez-benchmartdotnet/PITCHME.md

 You suspect that some code is more time consuming than it should

 +++
-Performance is an issue or feature so you need to make sure of the effect of a specific piece of code / component at runtime
+Performance is a feature so you need to make sure of the comportement of a specific piece of code under load

 ---

 ### Benchmarking is hard

 +++
-Intermediate to expert level on the runtime needed to make sure you measure the right thing.
+Intermediate to expert level on the runtime is needed to make sure you measure the right thing. <br /> Stopwatch is far from being sufficient to get correct metrics

 +++
-Failure to isolate properly what needs benchmarking results in useless metrics
+Failure to isolate properly what needs benchmarking, makes metrics useless

 +++
 Failure to make sufficient run of what needs benchmarking, makes metrics inacurate